Harsh4902/modbat/README.md

 by Modbat and executed against the system under test.
 Failed test runs are reported as an error trace.

+## Detailed documentation

+A more detailed documentation is on the [Modbat Wiki](https://gitlab.com/cartho/modbat/-/wikis/home).
+This document contains the most important information, but the information on the Wiki is more detailed and up to date.

 ## Installation

-Requirements: Scala 2.11 or higher (tested on 2.11.8).
+Requirements: Scala 2.11 or higher (tested on 2.11.12).

 The distribution comes with two JAR files: modbat.jar and modbat-examples.jar.
 The first file is an executable JAR file that has to